Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 On your third success, you gain a layer of natural shielding to zinoplasm and a new special ability.
 On your third failure, you gain a layer of natural shielding to zinoplasm, but you drop to 0 hit points.
 The successes and failures don't need to be consecutive; keep track of both until you collect three of a kind.
-The number of both is reset to zero when you reduce your AEUs to below 10.
+The number of both is reset to zero when you reduce your _dm_ to below 10.

 _Rolling 1 or 20_: When you make a zinoplasm saving throw and roll a 1 on the d20, it counts as two failures.
 If you roll a 20 on the d20, it counts as 2 successes.